 Geohydrologic data includes aquifer test data, geohydrologic profile data (water level, slug test, and water quality), stratigraphic data, lithologic logs, geophysical logs, and geohydrologic well site reports and summaries.

-The Water Management Information System (WMIS) is the District’s official database of groundwater and surface water levels, flows, water quality, geohydrologic data and atmospheric data such as rainfall, wind direction and temperature.
-The WMIS also provides specific information about data collection sites such as location and well construction details.
-Data are updated as they become available.
+The Environmental Data Portal (EDP) is the District’s official database of groundwater and surface water levels, flows, water quality, and atmospheric data such as rainfall, wind direction, and temperature.
+The EDP also provides specific information about data collection sites such as location and well construction details.

 The District issues reports after monitor well construction and aquifer testing.
 The reports are accessible from 1974 to present.
 New reports are added as they become available.

 - Well Construction and Water Quality at the ROMP TR 19-3A – Heather Well Site in Hernando County, Florida